konfjs/tfkonf/README.md

 Terraform / OpenTofu in Typescript.
 Like CDKTF but simpler.

+## ⚠️ CDKTF deprecation

+CDKTF was officially deprecated on Dec 10, 2025. <https://github.com/hashicorp/terraform-cdk/pull/3949>

+I believe there is a genuine need for an alternative for people who preferred CDKTF's approach of using familiar programming languages to define infrastructure as code.
+I will be maintaining this project to provide a simpler and more focused alternative to CDKTF.

+For now, tfkonf is focused on TypeScript, but I may consider adding support for other languages in the future based on demand.
+If you are interested in contributing to this effort, please reach out!

+This library is currently in early development.
+Not every feature of Terraform is supported yet.
+Please open issues or PRs for any missing features you need.

+**Contributions are welcome!**

+---

 ## Concepts

 `@tfkonf/core` - Core library that provides the basic building blocks for creating Terraform configurations.